 From the problem statement in chapter 1, it is clear that most of the externally sponsored interventions were based on orthodox forestry techniques.
-Indigenous knowledge and skills neglected.
-No attention was given to the idea that local people are capable of developing viable solutions to local problems based on situations. their understanding of local Partnership between knowledge science and indigenous presents а challenge conventional positivism science, given the dynamic and strategic nature of farmers' knowledge and practices.
+Indigenous knowledge and skills were neglected.
+No attention was given to the idea that local people are capable of developing viable solutions to local problems based on situations.
+Partnership between their understanding of local indigenous knowledge challenge science and presents a to conventional positivism science, given the dynamic and strategic nature of farmers' knowledge and practices.
 But science must come to terms with its dynamism because this is what farmers' reality is all about.
 Indigenous knowledge, like scientific knowledge should be regarded as something which become possible as a result of creating order out of disorder.
 Even if indigenous knowledge is rarely directed towards facts of the same level as those with which modern science is concerned, it implies comparable intellectual application and methods of observations.
 Thus combination of scientific and indigenous knowledge or "technology sharing" may prove to be an affective development approach.